WujekFoliarz/DualSenseY-v2/README.md

-# For contributiors: I'm starting over and the master branch is the new app.
+# For contributors: I'm starting over and the master branch is the new app.
 Older build is at v2 branch and i'm not gonna maintain it anymore

 [Legacy C# version](https://github.com/WujekFoliarz/DualSenseY/releases/tag/6.2)